 How many thousands of club runners run virtually every mile at the same pace?
 Who can blame them when "speed session" can strike fear into the heart of all but the leanest racing snake?
-All too often then, many athletes undertake similar sessions, secretly wanting to go faster, but not having the self confidence or knowledge to make a change.
+All too often then, many athletes undertake similar sessions, secretly wanting to go faster, but not having the self-confidence or knowledge to make a change.

 I have developed a training session that makes speed training accessible and fun for all.
 It is designed for a mixed ability group to run on a road circuit of around eight miles.
-It is a low-tech approach, quite easy to coach, safe and lots of fun.
+It is a low-tech approach, relatively easy to coach, safe and lots of fun.

-To coach this session you will need to create a road route of around eight miles designed around the speed interval lengths that you will read about below.
-Each interval should begin and end with a clear marker and consist of smooth, reasonably flat, well lit surfaces.
+To coach this session, you will need to create a road route of around eight miles designed around the speed interval lengths that you will read about below.
+Each interval should begin and end with a clear marker and consist of smooth, reasonably flat, well-lit surfaces.